shalinikumari50/ToDoList/README.md

 ## 1) Objectives:
 * A lot of things are going in our lives, the pandemic situation makes us anxious and we tend to forget our tasks.
 * Having them written at a place makes us sure that nothing gets missed.
 * A To-do List helps us to work hard and achieve our goals of the day.

-## 2)-Screenshots
+## 2) Screenshots
 LLogo: ![Alt](/wp.png "Title")
 ![Image of Yaktocat]